TI-Toolkit/tokens-wiki/tokens/R►Pθ(.md

     {1.570796327, -1.57096327}
 ```

-R►Pθ( is affected by [Degree](/degree-mode) and [Radian](/radian-mode) mode in its output, which is an angle measured in degrees or radians respectively.
+R►Pθ( is affected by [Degree](degree-mode) and [Radian](radian-mode) mode in its output, which is an angle measured in degrees or radians respectively.

 ## Advanced Uses

-If you want the result to always be a radian angle, regardless of mode settings, you can divide the result by 1<sup><a href="/radian-symbol">r</a></sup>:
+If you want the result to always be a radian angle, regardless of mode settings, you can divide the result by 1<sup><a href="ʳ.md">ʳ</a></sup>:

 ```ti-basic
 R►Pθ(x,y)/1^^r
 ```

-If you want the result to always be a degree angle, regardless of mode settings, you can divide the result by 1[°](/degree-symbol):
+If you want the result to always be a degree angle, regardless of mode settings, you can divide the result by 1[°](°.md):

 ```ti-basic
 R►Pθ(x,y)/1°